 Cassava is the third-most important food source in tropical countries, but it has one major problem: The roots and leaves of poorly processed cassava plants contain a substance that, when eaten, can trigger the production of cyanide.
 Cassava has caused spastic paralysis and optic atrophy in Nigeria.

-Eat a balanced diet, rotating different foods which include, vegetables and fruits should be consumed according to the seasonal fresh growth of these items.
+Eat a balanced diet, rotating different foods which include, vegetables, spices, carbohydrates, oils, excess of any single food can lead to toxicity.

 Chapter 5- Immune System